Heart Shaped World (Jessica Andrews album)

 Heart Shaped World is the debut studio album of American country music singer Jessica Andrews.
-It was released on March 23, 1999, and it produced four singles on the Hot Country Songs charts: "I Will Be There for You", "You Go First (Do You Wanna Kiss)", "Unbreakable Heart", and "I Do Now".
-"I Will Be There for You" was also included on the Nashville soundtrack to the 1998 film The Prince of Egypt.
+It was released on March 23, 1999 by DreamWorks Records, under their DreamWorks Nashville sublabel.
+It produced four singles on the Hot Country Songs charts: "I Will Be There for You", "You Go First (Do You Wanna Kiss)", "Unbreakable Heart", and "I Do Now".
+"I Will Be There for You" was also included on the Nashville soundtrack to the 1998 DreamWorks Animation film The Prince of Egypt.
 "Unbreakable Heart" was originally recorded by Carlene Carter on her 1993 album Little Love Letters.